What is effective transfinite recursion in reverse mathematics?

+Let us now prove the following result, which is the main objective of our paper:

-\begin{proposition} Each instance of effective transfinite recursion (as formulated in Definition~\ref{def:eff-rec}) can be proved in~$\aca_0$. \end{proposition} As mentioned above, a detailed proof for an (apparently) weaker form of effective transfinite recursion has been given in~\cite[Proposition~6.6]{DFSW-effective-ramsey}.
+\begin{theorem} Each instance of effective transfinite recursion (as formulated in Definition~\ref{def:eff-rec}) can be proved in~$\aca_0$. \end{theorem} As mentioned above, a detailed proof for an (apparently) weaker form of effective transfinite recursion has been given in~\cite[Proposition~6.6]{DFSW-effective-ramsey}.
 In the following, we recall this proof (including some notation from~\cite{DFSW-effective-ramsey}) and modify it in the relevant places.
 Let us mention that the recursion theorem can be used to give a different proof of the result (cf.~\cite[Section~I.3]{sacks-higher-recursion}). \begin{proof} For partial functions $f,g:\mathbb N\xrightarrow{p}\{0,1\}$ we write $f\preceq g$ to express that the graph of $f$ is contained in the graph of~$g$.
 To explain $f\preceq Z$ with $Z\subseteq\mathbb N$, we agree to identify $Z$ with its (total) characteristic function.
-We will be most interested in partial functions with finite domain, which we assume to be coded by natural numbers.
+From now on, the letters $f,g,h$ and $j$ are reserved for partial functions with finite domain, which we assume to be coded by natural numbers.
 Let us now fix $\Sigma^0_1$-formulas $\varphi$ and $\psi$, which determine an instance of effective transfinite recursion.
-The Kleene normal form theorem (see e.\,g.~\cite[Theorem~II.2.7]{simpson09}) provides a $\Delta^0_0$-formula $\varphi_0$ such that $\aca_0$ (even $\rca_0$) proves
+The Kleene normal form theorem (see e.\,g.\ \cite[Theorem~II.2.7]{simpson09}) provides a $\Delta^0_0$-formula $\varphi_0$ such that $\aca_0$ (even $\rca_0$) proves

 Let $\psi_0$ be related to $\psi$ in the same way.
 Working in $\aca_0$, we assume that $X$ is a well order and that the premise